robb-j/gruber/README.md

 This is very much a WIP library, it started out as a documentation-driven-development project and I've slowly been building it.
 The various ideas it's composed of have been floating around in my mind for a year or so and writing this has helped explore those ideas.

-I quite like this documentation-driven-design.
-It really helps to think through the concepts and ideas of something before spending lots of time building it.

 ## About

 Gruber is a library of composable utilities for creating isomorphic JavaScript applications,